josefaidt/josef.dev/readme.md

 - [Svelte-Kit](https://kit.svelte.dev)
 - GraphQL
 - [PanelBear](https://panelbear.com/) for Analytics (yay no more G-analytics)
+- GitHub (-as-a-CMS)

 ## Features

-- Vercel API Layer: small utility to pull in Vercel serverless functions into Vite dev server for use locally <sup>[1](#1)</sup>
+- [Vercel API Layer](packages/plugin-vercel): small utility to pull in Vercel serverless functions into Vite dev server for use locally -- **no longer used in favor of the Vercel adapter**
 - GraphQL Layer: attached to Vite dev server for availability in dev and build
 - GraphQL preprocessor: pulls in data from GraphQL layer before Svelte compiles, allows for static data (no dynamic queries)
 - Markdown

-## Nuances

-- <div id="1"></div>Vercel serverless functions are used in conjunction with the static SK adapter in order to deliver api routes without using the Vercel adapter.
-When using the Vercel adapter static content pages require extra lifting, and can nix interactivity from parent layouts
-  - when pulling for local dev, run `yarn dev` in api
-- When deploying to Vercel, be sure to remote `"type": "module"` from Vercel layer `package.json`; Vercel can't deploy using ESM and the Vercel Layer Plugin will not work unless the files are in an ESM context like the site project itself.
-  - this is automated for now being that `api` is a workspace and `yarn build` will execute the `build` script in every workspace
+- GitHub-as-a-CMS, uses [GitHub issues in this repository](https://github.com/josefaidt/josef.dev/issues) as content